Ilkley: Governance

-Ilkley is in the Keighley UK Parliament constituency, held since 2019 by Robbie Moore, the Conservative MP.
+Ilkley is in the Keighley and Ilkley UK Parliament constituency, held since 2019 by Robbie Moore, the Conservative MP.
 He defeated John Grogan, who had himself defeated the previous Conservative MP, Kris Hopkins, in 2017.
 Hopkins was first elected in 2010, replacing Ann Cryer.
 Cryer held the seat between 1997 and 2010, and her late husband Bob held the seat between 1974 and 1983.